ekwaro/Habbit_Forge/README.md

 # Habbit Forge Application

 ## App Architecture
-Below is the compete break down of the tools anf platforms that have been used to comeup with this important social impact project
+Below is the compete break down of the tools and platforms that have been used to comeup with this important social impact project
 ###  Code Editor
 Vs Code